dingran/passport-photo/README.md

+Photo shops charge around $20 for a set of passport photos!

+Make your own and print them at a standard photo kiosk for around $0.10

-Note: This is a makeover of this project https://github.com/patmood/passport-photo ([demo site](https://www.passportreadyphoto.com/)) for learning purposes.
+**Note**: This is a makeover of this project https://github.com/patmood/passport-photo ([demo site](https://www.passportreadyphoto.com/)) for learning purposes.
 I'll rewrite the app with some adjustement in Next.js.
 All credit goes to the original author!

 ---